 - Phase Two of the B-314 exhibit, Clippers Go to War scheduled opened on June 4, 2017 (Click to view Photo Gallery of this event)

-- Phase Three, the Stratocruiser exhibit scheduled to open in conjunction with the 2017 Gala in celebration of the 90th Anniversary of the founding of Pan Am.
+- Phase Three, the Stratocruiser exhibit opened in conjunction with the 2017 Gala in celebration of the 90th Anniversary of the founding of Pan Am.

 - Phase Four, the Boeing 707 exhibit to open in 2018